akkeris/buildshuttle/README.md

 * `TIMEOUT_IN_MS` - The timeout for builds, this is in milliseconds, the default is 20 minutes (or 1000 * 60 * 20).
 * `KAFKA_TOPIC` - The topic to stream build logs to.
 * `SHOW_BUILD_LOGS` - Whether to show the build logs as part of the worker process.
+* `USE_KUBERNETES` - Whether to attempt to use kubernetes to spin up new workers, rather than a docker socket.

 ## Starting